laravel/docs/requests.md

 <a name="storing-uploaded-files"></a>
 ### Storing Uploaded Files

 To store an uploaded file, you will typically use one of your configured [filesystems](/docs/{{version}}/filesystem).
-The `UploadedFile` class has a `store` method which will move an uploaded file to one of your disks, which may be a location on your local filesystem or even a cloud storage location like Amazon S3.
+The `UploadedFile` class has a `store` method that will move an uploaded file to one of your disks, which may be a location on your local filesystem or a cloud storage location like Amazon S3.

 The `store` method accepts the path where the file should be stored relative to the filesystem's configured root directory.
 This path should not contain a file name, since a unique ID will automatically be generated to serve as the file name.